watir/watirbook/main/driver.md

 | PhantomJS         | :phantomjs         |          |
 | Safari            | :safari            |          |

-*Browser/Symbol/Shorcut table*
+C> Browser/Symbol/Shorcut table

-In this chapter we will use [IRB](https://en.wikipedia.org/wiki/Interactive_Ruby_Shell) (Interactive Ruby Shell).
-If you are not familiar with it, take a look at Ruby Tools chapter.
+I> If you are not familiar with Command-line interface or IRB, see  *Command-line interface* and *IRB* chapters.

 Open Firefox: